FrancoTor95/Embedded-System-Programming23-24/05 - Analog IO/README.md

 ### ADC/DAC and STM32

 In the *STM32* devices, the conversion offered by the **ADC** is provided by a **SAR** (**S**uccessive **A**pproximation **R**egister) structure and can operate in different modalities: *single mode*, *continuous mode*, *scan mode*.
+The difference between each mode is primarily related to how many conversions are performed per activation:

+- **Single Mode**:
+  The ADC performs one conversion and then stops.
+A new conversion requires manual reactivation by the user.

+- **Continuous Mode**:
+  The ADC repeatedly performs conversions continuously, one after another, without stopping.

+- **Scan Mode**:
+  The ADC sequentially performs conversions across multiple user-defined channels.
+Scan Mode can be combined with either Single or Continuous mode to perform channel scanning either once per activation or continuously.

 These modalities, and the entire structure, can be used according to three main logics, identified as:
 - *polling mode*